 - Are there any main water or heating pipes running through your space which would increase the chance of creating a flood if they burst?

-- BS5454 is an archival standard for the storage and display of records.
+- PD5454:2012 is guide for the storage and display of records.
 The basic principles of it should allow records to survive as long as possible.
 The main tenets of the standard involve ensuring that the records are maintained at the correct humidity and temperature relevant to their media; that they are stored in the correct preservation materials, such as acid free boxes and that they are stored away from danger of fire, flood and theft, for example at least 2 inches above floor level to minimise risk of flood damage and to allow air to circulate.

-- Although this standard is the main one professional archivists and records managers adhere to and may appear technical in parts much of what it says is common sense.
-A copy of BS5454 can be obtained from the British Standards Institute, (Tel: 020 8996 9000).
+- Although this guide is the main one professional archivists and records managers adhere to and may appear technical in parts much of what it says is common sense.
+A copy of PD5454:2012 can be obtained from the British Standards Institute.

 - Other things to consider.